Flavors: Natural Vanilla, Natural Chocolate, Unflavoured

 They differentiate this product from others by using all organic non-GMO proteins.
 It’s also “all natural,” gluten free, and kosher.

-I realize the overall score for this powder may seem harsh at first.
-I break down each score in each section, and it’s almost all done using formulas (to minimize my bias) that you can replicated if you’d like.
+I realize the overall score for this powder may seem harsh at first, but I have good reasons for all of them.
+I’ve broken down each score in each section, and it’s almost all done using formulas (to minimize my bias) that you can replicate if you’d like.

 If you think my testing methodology is fair, you can see which protein powders actually scored well on it on my page of the top tasting vegan protein powders.